Essential verbs: H-M

 Abbreviations and stress marks follow the rest of Easy Croatian, i.e. only the place of stress is marked.

 With each verb (or pair) various ways to use it are listed, and each way has at least one example.
+Placing your mouse (or tapping on a touch screen) over an example will highlight cases used (colors are explained in the right margin).

 Click on any item to show detailed information: